DanielElam/bf2-sound-import/README.md

 # Frosty Sound Import

-An unofficial host application the runs your currently installed Frosty Editor and injects a sound import feature.
+An unofficial host application that runs your currently installed Frosty Editor and injects a sound import feature.

 Currently only supports `SoundWaveAsset`.